Loading Events

 Approval Statements:

-American Psychological Association (APA) – The Division on Addiction is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Division on Addiction maintains responsibility for this program and its content.
-This program offers 2.5 continuing education credits.
+American Psychological Association (APA) – The Division on Addiction, Cambridge Health Alliance is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Division on Addiction, Cambridge Health Alliance maintains responsibility for this program and its content.

 NAADAC, the Association for Addiction Professionals –This course has been approved by the Division on Addiction, as a NAADAC Approved Education Provider, for educational credits.
 NAADAC Provider #84058, the Division on Addiction is responsible for all aspects of the programing.